 Most American adults prefer sleeping on the side.
 When done correctly, side sleeping can deliver a host of well-being benefits ranging from better joint health to less snoring.
 On the other hand, incorrect posture can strain muscles, leaving you sore when you wake up.

 In this comprehensive guide, you will discover everything you need to know about improving how you sleep as a side sleeper.
-We cover the pros and cons of side sleeping, how to correct your posture, and even the best hybrid mattress and pillow to help you experience even better rest.
+Sleeping on your side can help alleviate the effects of back pain, and provide you with a stronger sleep routine overall.
+Here we cover the pros and cons of side sleeping, how to correct your posture, and even the best hybrid mattress and pillow to help you experience even better rest.

-By curling up on your side each night, you can contribute to your health in several ways.
-Whether you are a seasoned side sleeper or are trying to transition to a new sleeping position, here’s what you can expect.
+By curling on your side each night, you can contribute to your health in several ways.
+Whether you are a seasoned side sleeper, or are trying to transition to a new sleeping position, here’s what you can expect.

 The trick to being a side sleeper when you have back pain is to place a pillow between your knees.
-The pillow acts as a bolster to keep your knees, hips, pelvis, and spine in alignment.
+Sleeping on your side with a pillow between your legs will allow the pillow to act as a bolster to keep your knees, hips, pelvis, and spine in alignment.
+Choosing pillows for side sleepers can be as simple as seeking something with an adjustable amount of stuffing.
+This will allow the pillow to mold to the shape of your body.

 Besides spine support, sleeping on your side can also reduce pain in specific muscles and joints.
 Side sleeping also benefits people who suffer from chronic long-term conditions such as fibromyalgia.
 Fibromyalgia causes musculoskeletal pain and fatigue.